 Try integrating a few additional non-dairy recipes into your weekly routine, such as Chickpea Paprikash: Hungarian Chickpeas in Paprika Roux, Homemade Sesame Milk Latte, Romania Vegetable Pilaf, Extra Crispy Rice Paper Bacon, Pumpkin Pie Overnight Oats, or Wild Mushroom and Kale Lasagne Rolls.

-The Food Monster App offers over 10,000 vegetarian and vegan recipes that can help you redesign a dairy-free pantry, rid your home of temptation, and create a balanced nutritional regime.
+The Food Monster App offers over 20,000 vegan recipes that can help you redesign a dairy-free pantry, rid your home of temptation, and create a balanced nutritional regime.
 It is available for both Android and iPhone, and can also be found on Instagram and Facebook.

 - Activate Your Vagus Nerve to Help Calm Stress and Anxiety